terence-lim/financial-data-science/examples/README.md

 ## Examples* and code

+\* _Though I mentioned a few key references, I have mistakenly left out many others (but will endeavour to backfill, with apologies in advance), from whom I have applied their ideas.
+Only the code herein and all errors are my own._

 ### Quant Factors [quant_factors.py](quant_factors.py)
 - factor investing, return predicting signals, alpha, information ratio
 - SQL, Fama-French, CRSP, Compustat, IBES